magentabusiness/IoT-Quickstart/docs/Quectel_EC21/MQTT_with_IoT-Gateway.md

 # Getting Started with EC21 and IoT-Gateway with MQTT

 ### Register Device in Ocean Connect with IMEI as nodeID and secret as a security.
 After registering the device, kindly note the device ID and device secret.
-### Make sure your UE is connected to the network with private APN for IoT-Gateway.
+### Make sure your UE is connected to the network with public APN for IoT-Gateway.

 ## 1. MQTT Configuration